VanillaWhey/object-pixel-channels/ocp/README.md

 ```

 ## Test Setup
-First test if the Backend is set up correctly
+First, we test if the Backend is set up correctly

 ``
 python scripts/run.py -g Pong -hu